-This paper explores and compares regression technique with ensemble regression techniques in view of two ensemble learning: Bagging and Boosting (Least Square Boost: LSBoost) for two Foreign Exchange (FX) data namely INR/USD and INR/EUR.
-The comparative results show that regression ensemble with LSBoost is performing better than others with MAPE =0.6338 for one day ahead prediction at the testing stage.
-It has also been observed that MAPE value is increasing while increasing value of N in case of N-Days ahead prediction of FX rate.
+This paper explores and compares regression technique with ensemble regression techniques in view of two ensemble learning: Bagging and Boosting for two Foreign Exchange (FX) data namely INR/USD and INR/EUR.
+The comparative results show that regression ensemble with Least Square Boost performs better than others with MAPE =0.6338 for one day ahead prediction at the testing stage.
+It has also been observed that MAPE value increases with increasing value of N in case of N-Days ahead prediction of FX rate.